Fraud DetectionPrivy

 3. Data Processor and Third-Party Management

 In the modern business landscape, organizations rarely process all personal data in-house.
-Often, third-party data processors are involved, which introduces a layer of complexity when it comes to ensuring compliance with data protection regulations.
+Third-party data processors are involved, which adds a layer of complexity when it comes to ensuring compliance with data protection regulations.

 Key Features: